Boom Beach: Task Forces and Operations

+Warships

 Warships, a secondary PvP gamemode with season and league progression, is unlocked after the player upgrades to Headquarters Level 10.
-In this mode, players try to destroy as many of the opponent's Engine Rooms as possible.
+In this mode, the main purpose of the players is to fortify their Warship Base and protect their Engine Rooms in battles against other players.
+Players can unlock and upgrade their defences and troops, as well as build more Engine Rooms by progressing in a seasonal track called the "Tech Tree", which they can do so by using "Unlock Tokens" and "Upgrade Tokens".
+In warship battles, 2 players are matched to attack each other's bases simultaneously, with the goal of destroying as many Engine Room(s) as possible.
 Whoever has more Engine Room(s) left wins.
 If the number of Engine Room(s) left is equal, the percentage of destruction will be compared.
 Whoever destroyed the greater percentage of the opponent's base wins.
 If the destruction percentage is still equal, then the amount of time left will be compared.
 Whoever has more time left wins.
 If the amounts of time left are equal, then the battle is a draw.
-The winning player earns a number of Stars, depending on rank.
-The losing player loses a number of Stars, also depending on rank.
-To climb up ranks, the player needs to earn more star for each tier (Wood + Stone tier 40 stars, Iron tier 60 stars, Gold tier 80 stars, Diamond tier 100 stars, Legendary tier 120 stars).
+The winning player earns a number of Stars, depending on their rank, while the losing player loses a number of Stars, also depending on their rank.
+To climb up the ranks, the player needs to earn more Stars than required for the previous tier.

 Reception

 The iOS version of Boom Beach was released to "mixed" reviews, according to the review aggregator site Metacritic.

-In a review by Stephen Haberman (IGN) he noted that it seemed like a modern version of Clash of Clans, another video game by Supercell.
+In a review by Stephen Haberman (IGN), he noted that it seemed like a modern version of Clash of Clans, another video game by Supercell.

-Legacy
+Despite the mixed reviews, the Academy of Interactive Arts & Sciences nominated Boom Beach for "Strategy/Simulation Game of the Year" during the 18th Annual D.I.C.E.
+Awards.

+Spin-off

-A spin-off developed by Space Ape set in the Boom Beach universe, Boom Beach: Frontlines is currently being developed and is in beta testing.
-It was soft launched in Canada on October 19, 2021.
+A spin-off developed by Space Ape set in the Boom Beach universe, Boom Beach: Frontlines soft-launched in Canada on 19 October 2021 and was released to selected countries.
+On 30 November 2022, Boom Beach: Frontlines was announced to be discontinued with servers shutting down in 16 January 2023.